noellehuchette/matrixsynth/README.md

 ## A simple synthesizer/sequencer app using Tone.js and React

-Based on an old flash app that made the rounds a while back
+Based on an old flash app that made the rounds a while back.

+Made over a weekend during bootcamp

 ### Program wishlist
 - tempo control